Family Law specialist welcomes new approach to Safeguarding in Sport with new 'Standards for Child Wellbeing and Protection in Sport'.

 Enhancing safeguarding in sport is to be encouraged.
 Application of the Standards will require significant commitment on the part of Sports Scotland, Children 1st and the SGBs to publicise the new Standards and roll out awareness training across the many clubs across the country.
 Hopefully clubs themselves can get ahead of the curve and familiarise themselves with the new Standards.
 There is nothing too onerous if clubs are already using best practice in their sport.

-Angela Wipat is accredited by the Law Society of Scotland as a specialist in family law and an Associate in our specialist Family Law Team in Perth.
+Angela Wipat is accredited by the Law Society of Scotland as a specialist in family law and a Legal Director in our specialist Family Law Team in Perth.
 If you would like more information about child wellbeing and protection please contact Angela on 01738 621212 or alternatively contact any member of our Family Law team.